nextbreakpoint/infrastructure-as-code/README.md

 # Infrastructure as code

-This repository contains scripts for creating a production-ready cloud-based infrastructure for running micro-services on [AWS](https://aws.amazon.com).
+This repository contains scripts for creating a production-grade infrastructure for running micro-services on [AWS](https://aws.amazon.com).

-The infrastructure is created using tools such as [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).
+    The main goal is to rapidly and reliably create a scalable and secure infrastructure using a fully automated process

-The ultimate goal is to rapidly and reliably create a scalable and secure infrastructure for running micro-services.
 The infrastructure provides the following components:

-- [Logstash](https://www.elastic.co/products/logstash), [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for collecting and visualising logs
+- [Logstash](https://www.elastic.co/products/logstash), [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for collecting and analysing logs

 - [Jenkins](https://jenkins-ci.org), [SonarQube](https://www.sonarqube.org) and [Artifactory](https://jfrog.com/artifactory/) for creating a delivery pipeline